davidcoreh/Lifes-Edge-Repository/README.md

 - The page headers remain consistent across the website to provide a more positive and consistent user experience.
 <img src="assets/images/header.jpg" alt="Screenshot of page header">

-## Booking Form:
+## Submition Form:
-- The booking.html file consists of a background image to cover the view port and various inputs for submiting information.
+- The form.html file consists of a background image to cover the view port and various inputs for submiting information.
 The purpose of this file is to provide a form for the user to submit to recieve a personalised brochure based on there area of interest, so the user can view price breakdowns and cater a package to suit their needs.
 <img src="assets/images/booking-form.PNG" alt="Screenshot of booking form">

 ## Page Footer: